localgovdrupal/docs/docs/src/content/features/directories.md

 #### Pre-requisites

 - You'll need to have access to a Drupal installation based on the LocalGov install profile.
-- The following Drupal modules will need to be installed: LocalGov Directories, LocalGov Directories Location and LocalGov Directories Venue.
+- The following Drupal modules will need to be installed: LocalGov Directories, LocalGov Directories Location and LocalGov Directories Organisation.
 - You'll need to be able to log in with a user which has editorial rights.

 #### Creating the Facet types